redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

 This tells RedKite CMS to create a page called **homepage** based on the **home** template.

 ### Add a virtual host to handle the theme
-When you will use this theme, you probably would like to have some default content added to that slot, so, to add some blocks to slots you must configure a special virtual host to handle the theme as it were a regular website.
-This means you will handle the theme contents using RedKite CMS interface.
-A virtual host could look like the following one:
+When you use this theme, you will probably want to have some default content added to the slot.To add some blocks to slots you must configure a special virtual host to handle the theme as if it were a regular website.
+This means you handle the theme contents using the RedKite CMS interface.
+A virtual host could look like the following:

     # /etc/apache2/sites-available/000-default.conf
     <VirtualHost *>